 Neither is inherently higher quality, as both lab-created and natural diamonds are available in a range of color, cut, clarity, and carat weights.

-Will I still receive my Lifetime Diamond Commitment or Lifetime Diamond Commitment on lab-created diamond merchandise?
+Will I still receive my Lifetime Diamond and Color Gemstone Guarantee or Lifetime Diamond Commitment on lab-created diamond merchandise?

-Yes, we provide warranties and service plans for both lab-created and natural diamonds.
+Yes, we provide the same warranties and service plans for both lab-created and natural diamonds.

 Will I still receive an appraisal and/or a laboratory certificate?

 Zales' lab-created diamonds are graded to the same standards as our natural diamonds.
 That means your lab-created diamond will be accompanied by an independent laboratory report detailing its "4 Cs" - cut, color, clarity, and carat weight.
 If your diamond is mounted into jewelry, it will also be accompanied by an insurance appraisal.

 Okay, so the untrained eye cannot tell the difference between lab-created diamonds and natural diamonds.
 What about the trained eye?

 Because lab-created diamonds have the same optical, chemical and physical characteristics as natural diamonds, they cannot be distinguished even with a professional loupe under 10x magnification.
 That’s why Zales' lab-created diamonds are inscribed with “lab grown diamond” on the girdle.

 Will a lab-created diamond maintain its value in the future?